AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/delete-a-flow-step.md

     1. **Is running right now.** Changes can cause unexpected behavior depending on the timing and details of the delete.
 We strongly recommend NOT editing a batch campaign that's actively running.
 For emergency cases, learn how to [abort a running smart campaign](../../../../product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/abort-a-smart-campaign.md).

     1. **Already ran WITH wait steps.** Several details on this one.
-       When a person enters a wait step, the person jots down the duration and which NUMBER STEP to return to.&nbsp;See example below.
+       When a person enters a wait step, the person jots down the duration and which NUMBER STEP to return to.
+See example below.

    **Trigger Smart Campaigns**